karlhulme/mantella/README.md

 You can also specify the hat/caret symbol `^` which indicates the engine should return as soon as the input is validated.

-You can also specify the question mark symbol `?` which indicates the engine should return as soon as output is available.
+By convention, you can specify the period symbol `.` to indicate the engine should only return when the operation is completed.
+This has the same effect as specifying a step name that is not used by the operation.

 ## Shutdown